dabeaz/curio/docs/reference.rst

 Exceptions
 ----------
+.. module:: curio

 The following exceptions are defined.
 All are subclasses of the :class:`CurioError` base class.

 .. exception:: CancelledError